firechair/ai-console/README.md

 ## 🎉 What's New (v2.0 - December 2025)

-This is a major enhancement of the AI Knowledge Console with new enterprise features:
+This is a major enhancement of the AI Console with new enterprise features:

 - **🎛️ Advanced Settings Management**: Unified settings UI for configuring LLM providers, API keys, and models
 - **☁️ Multi-Provider LLM Support**: Seamlessly switch between local (llama.cpp), OpenRouter, OpenAI, and custom endpoints